challet/MooPlay/README.md

     });

-The subtitles are loaded through **MooPlay.Subtitle.Parser.SubRip** performing an ajax request.
-They will be then displayed in the *subtitles_container* element and synchronized with the current position of the video.
+The subtitles are loaded through **MooPlay.Subtitle.Loader** performing an ajax request.
+They will be then displayed in the *subtitles_container* element and synchronized with the current position of the *video* element.

 **MooPlay.Subtitle.Player** can have an options hash as the third.
 Through it, you can specifiy your own *onDisplay* and *onDispose* callbacks functions.
 When called, the both of them will received 3 arguments :